Getting Started with 3D Printing

 General Print Tips

-If you are looking for some basic ways to improve your 3D prints - first and foremost we would suggest slowing your print speeds down.
-While many of our material options can print quite fast, printing too fast can cause issue, or just make current issues look even worse.
-This means if you are having any printing issues - the first general tip would be to slow your print speeds down.
+If you're looking for basic ways to improve your 3D prints, we suggest starting by slowing down your print speeds.
+While many of our material options can print quickly, printing too fast can cause issues or exacerbate existing ones.
+Therefore, if you're experiencing printing problems, the first general tip is to reduce your print speeds.

-The biggest issue with older style printers would be getting your bed level - so if you have a printer made more than a 3 or 4 years ago and you are having issues with your first layer or parts are getting knocked off easily - make sure you watch a tutorial on how to level your bed and get your nozzle the correct distance from the build plate.
+One of the biggest issues with older printers is bed leveling.
+If you have a printer that's more than three or four years old and you're experiencing problems with your first layer or parts are getting knocked off easily, make sure to watch a tutorial on how to level your bed and set the correct nozzle distance from the build plate.

-If you are using a nylon material or you hear any "popping" or "cracking" while extruding - you will want to use a filament dryer or put your filament in the oven to dry it out.
-Many different polymers are hygroscopic and they won't print correctly if they absorbed too much moisture.
-We would suggest checking out our modular PolyDryer™.
+If you're using nylon materials or you hear "popping" or "cracking" sounds while extruding, you'll want to use a filament dryer or dry your filament in the oven.
+Many polymers are hygroscopic and won't print correctly if they absorb too much moisture.
+We recommend checking out our modular PolyDryer™.

-Perform periodic maintenance on your printer as well to keep it running in top shape.
-This means doing a cold pull to remove any debris from the hotend and nozzle and lubricating any rods.
-These machines rattle a lot so make sure screws aren't getting loose or that your printer is getting too dirty.
-Oh and don't forget to clean your build plate every so often - it will help if you are having build plate adhesion issues.
+Perform regular maintenance on your printer to keep it running optimally.
+This includes doing a cold pull to remove debris from the hotend and nozzle, lubricating any rods, and ensuring that screws aren't coming loose or that your printer isn't getting too dirty.
+Don't forget to clean your build plate periodically, as it can help resolve build plate adhesion issues.

 How to Load Filament into Your Printer